Haxaru/rock-paper-scissors/README.md

 An update:

 I was finally able to add a very simple ui to my rock paper scissors game.
 The thing I struggled with most was adding the event listener to the buttons and making them represent the player selection.
 After that, the rest of the project was finished easily.

+Update pt.3:

+I added an incredibly simple ui.
+I didn't struggle with too much but I am happy I was able to dabble in css using flexbox and practice simple styling. :)